 Regardless of the type of canner used, I can’t stress enough the importance of getting familiar with how your canner works.
 Pressure canning is very safe as long as you follow the rules.

-Ingredients for preserving chicken and beef
+Ingredients for canned chicken and beef

-- Chicken or beef roasts
+- Chicken breasts or beef roasts

 - Salt